 - Put the swab, ball or tissue at the site of the cavity and leave it there until the pain fades.

 Toothpaste for sensitive teeth and analgesics help keep cavity pain away.
 Gently brush with a sensitive toothpaste to numb exposed nerves in a cavity.
-Use a soft-bristled toothbrush to reduce irritation to the dentin and nerve pulp.
+Use a soft-bristled toothbrush to reduce irritation to the dentine and nerve pulp.
 Ibuprofen and acetaminophen are two over-the-counter analgesics that relieve cavity pain, but you should check with your physician that they're OK for you to use.

 Exercise releases endorphins, which are nature's pain relievers.
 If you're accustomed to exercise, a workout or run might ease your toothache.
 If intense exercise isn't your cup of tea, go for a brisk walk.